nuejs/nue/packages/glow/README.md

 ## Marked integration
-Here's how you integrate Glow into [Marked](https://github.com/markedjs/marked) markdown processor:
+Here's how you integrate Glow into the Markdown processor [Marked](https://github.com/markedjs/marked):

 ```js
 import { marked } from 'marked'